filecoin-project/FIPs/FIPS/fip-draft_term_fee.md

 Today, it is: (1) computationally expensive, (2) economically sophisticated, and (3) impossible in a FEVM runtime to compute the maximum termination fee for a miner actor’s sectors.
 As a result, FEVM applications need to either (a) use heuristics to determine a collateral value for a miner (economically insecure), or (b) use off-chain solutions to compute collateral values (significantly bloating the surface area of attack vectors for any lending / leasing protocol).
 Both of these approaches make major sacrifices towards the economic security of FEVM applications that use miner actors as collateral.

+The two primary motivations to this FIP proposal are:

+1. Enabling a more efficient termination penalty calculation such that termination penalties can be computed (or returned by an FEVM precompile) in an FEVM runtime.
+This is important because it enables FEVM protocols that use Miner Actors as collateral to operate with better economic security because they can precisely estimate the value of Miner Actor collateral on-chain.
+2. Changing the formula for calculating termination penalties to be simpler to compute.
+This is important because it allows both Storage Providers and FEVM actors that use Miner Actors as collateral to easily predict their economic riskiness.

-Two of the original motivations for termination fees are:
+Additionally, this FIP intends to maintain the original motivations behind termination fees:

-1. Create a more resilient storage network for storage clients, such that if an SP stores a client's data, the client isn't just suddenly left out to dry and their data lost
+1. Create a more resilient storage network for storage clients, such that if an SP stores a client's data, the client isn't just suddenly left out to dry and their data lost.
-2. Network stability
+2. Network stability - disincentivize large power swings caused by rapid on/off-boarding of power and pledge.

-This FIP intends to keep those original motivations in tact for the Filecoin network.

 ## Specification